-Analysis of Vortical Flow Field in a Propeller Fan by LDV Measurements and LES—Part I: Three-Dimensional Vortical Flow Structures
+Analysis of Vortical Flow Field in a Propeller Fan by LDV Measurements and LES—Part II: Unsteady Nature of Vortical Flow Structures Due to Tip Vortex Breakdown

 Contributed by the Fluids Engineering Division for publication in the JOURNAL OF FLUIDS ENGINEERING.
 Manuscript received by the Fluids Engineering Division April 28, 2000; revised manuscript received July 21, 2001.
 Associate Editor: P. Bradshaw.